 SPLAT! imports topographic data in the form of SPLAT Data Files (SDFs).
 These files may be generated from a number of information sources.
-In the United States, SPLAT Data Files can be generated through U.S. Geological Survey Digital Elevation Models (DEMs) using the postdownload and usgs2sdf utilities included with SPLAT!.
-USGS Digital Elevation Models compatible with these utilities may be downloaded from: http://edcftp.cr.usgs.gov/pub/data/DEM/250/.
+In the United States, SPLAT Data Files can be generated through U.S. Geological Survey Digital Elevation Models (DEMs) using the usgs2sdf utility included with SPLAT!.
+USGS Digital Elevation Models compatible with this utility may be downloaded from: http://edcftp.cr.usgs.gov/pub/data/DEM/250/.

-Significantly better resolution and accuracy can be obtained through the use of SRTM Version 2 digital elevation models, especially when supplemented by USGS-derived SDF data.
-These one-degree by one-degree models are the product of the Space Shuttle STS-99 Radar Topography Mission, and are available for most populated regions of the Earth.
-SPLAT Data Files may be generated from 3 arc-second SRTM-3 data using the included srtm2sdf utility.
-SRTM-3 Version 2 data may be obtained through anonymous FTP from: ftp://e0srp01u.ecs.nasa.gov:21/srtm/version2/SRTM3/
+Significantly better resolution and accuracy can be obtained through the use of SRTM-3 Version 2 digital elevation models.
+These models are the product of the STS-99 Space Shuttle Radar Topography Mission, and are available for most populated regions of the Earth.
+SPLAT Data Files may be generated from SRTM data using the included srtm2sdf utility.
+SRTM-3 Version 2 data may be obtained through anonymous FTP from: ftp://e0srp01u.ecs.nasa.gov:21/srtm/version2/